-MASTER OF SCIENCE IN NURSING (MSN)
+MASTER OF SCIENCE IN NURSING (M.S.N.)

-The purpose of the distance education Master of Science in Nursing at Wilkes University is to prepare the Nurse Practitioner, Nurse Executive, Nursing Educator, and Informatics Nurse Specialist for advancing nursing practice.
-The demand is growing for master's degree nurses who are innovative and clinically focused.
-This multidisciplinary program provides a foundation for further study in nursing and continued professional development.
-Graduates are eligible for national certification in their respective concentration.
+The distance education Master of Science in Nursing (M.S.N.) program at Wilkes University is designed to prepare the Nurse Practitioner for advancing nursing practice and quality within healthcare.
+The program provides a foundation to further advancement of professional nursing education for a doctoral degree in nursing and post graduate/APRN certificate program.
+Graduates are eligible for national board certification upon program completion of the respective concentration.